ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/docker.rst

 Make sure you use the correct tag.
 It will take you to the `/app` directory, which contains all the files from the repository.

+You may also use jupyter-lab, which is also installed on the image (only from v0.2.0).